DS11-Data-Engineering/gpt-answers/README.md

 ### Future Improvements
 -------------
 - Improve the interface.
-- Add a functionality that
+- Add a functionality that integrates XXX
 - Integration in a web environment(ex.
 Pythonanywhere)

 ### Collaborators